Staff Background Checks UPPS No. 04.04.17

 5) any other information regarding fitness for the particular position.

-b.
-The continued employment status for an individual in the current division.
+b. the continued employment status for an individual in the current division.

 03. PROCEDURES FOR CRIMINAL HISTORY BACKGROUND CHECKS

 a.
-The hiring official will request a criminal history background check and provide to the assistant vice president for Human Resources a Background Inquiry Release Form signed by the applicant on whom the check is being conducted.
+The hiring official will request a criminal history background check and provide to the assistant vice president for Human Resources, or designee, a Background Inquiry Release Form signed by the applicant on whom the check is being conducted.
 The assistant vice president for Human Resources must receive the signed Background Inquiry Release Form.
 Failure to sign the authorization form renders the individual ineligible for the position under consideration.

 c.
 If the hiring official determines that the criminal history of the individual is not a relevant reason to deny employment, the hiring official must secure concurrence from the appropriate concurrence official as noted in Section 02.03.
 Conversely, if the hiring official determines that the criminal history of the individual would justify not hiring the individual, concurrence must also be secured from the appropriate concurrence official.
 Non-concurrence from the appropriate concurrence official negates the recommended decision of the hiring official.